-Medford Moorer is in his fourth year as an academic coordinator in the Herbst Academic Center, joining the athletic department staff on August 1, 2011 from across campus, where he had been working in administration as the graduate coordinator in the Civil Engineering department for five years.
+Medford Moorer is in his fifth year as an academic coordinator in the Herbst Academic Center, joining the athletic department staff on August 1, 2011 from across campus, where he had been working in administration as the graduate coordinator in the Civil Engineering department for five years.
+His main sport responsibilities are with the football (offensive players and specialists) and the women's tennis teams.